sqlc-dev/sqlc/docs/tutorials/getting-started-postgresql.md

-# Getting started
+# Getting started with PostgreSQL

-This tutorial assumes that the latest version of sqlc is installed and ready to use.
+This tutorial assumes that the latest version of sqlc is [installed](../overview/install.html) and ready to use.

 Create a new directory called `sqlc-tutorial` and open it up.